ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge40.md

 ### Setting up Feature Templates

+{% include note.html content="The Feature and Device Templates enumerated here and in the next section might already be created for you.
+However, it is a good practice to go through the steps below and validate the settings in the templates.
+This will help in familiarization with the lab setup and with fixing any deltas that might exist.
+If you don't see them in the configuration, please add the templates and follow the steps as enumerated below." %}

 Templates are the key configuration components of the Cisco SD-WAN solution.
 They help with deploying large scale solutions with minimal effort.
 While there is quite a lot of initial configuration that goes into setting up these templates, their usefulness is highlighted when we're looking at onboarding multiple devices in a quick and efficient manner, reusing generic templates for devices.

 Click [here](https://www.cisco.com/c/dam/en/us/td/docs/solutions/CVD/SDWAN/CVD-SD-WAN-Design-2018OCT.pdf){:target="_blank"} to access the SD-WAN Design Guide which has a section on **Configuration Templates**.